 The onset of S-vergent thrusting coincides broadly with the end of N-vergent thrusting along the Northern Alpine front (Stop 1-1).
-This switch in thrust polarity is consistent with a change in subduction polarity from S- to N-directed after breakoff of the European slab in Oligocene time (HANDY ET AL. 2015).
+This switch in thrust polarity was formerly attributed to a change in subduction polarity from S- to N-directed after detachment of the European slab in Oligocene and again in Miocene time (HANDY ET AL. 2015).
+However, in light of the seismological images from AlpArray (see refs in the Introduction) we now interpret the polarity change to a change in the dynamics of the orogenic wedge during Miocene breakoff of the European slab (HANDY ET AL. 2022).

-Outcrop: This is the starting point for a hiking tour that allows one to study Upper Carboniferous successions and provides an overview of the structure of Southern Alps, including the Pliocene Sava-Fella strike-slip fault.
+Outcrop: This is the starting point for a hike that allows one to study Upper Carboniferous successions and provides an overview of the structure of Southern Alps, including the Pliocene Sava-Fella strike-slip fault.

 Figure 3-4: Map (top) and cross section (middle) of the Southern Alps along red trace marked in map.
 Modified from Fig. 2 and Plate 1 in SCHÖNBORN (1999).
 Minimum shortening based on line-length balancing of sedimentary layers is 50 km (bottom).
-PFS - Periadriatic Fault System, SFT - Sava-Fella thrust system (active), VST - Val Sugana thrust (Miocene).
+PFS - Periadriatic Fault System, SFT - Sava-Fella thrust system (active), VST - Val Sugana thrust (Miocene), SAF - Southern Alpine Front (active).

-Figure 3-5: Seismo-tectonic map of the Southern and Eastern Alps, and the northern Dinarides from VRABEC ET AL. 2005, 2006; Cross section of seismically active part of Southern Alps from MERLINI ET AL. 2002 (section along yellow dashes in map).
+Figure 3-5: Seismo-tectonic map of the Southern and Eastern Alps, and the northern Dinarides from VRABEC ET AL. 2006; Cross section of seismically active part of Southern Alps from MERLINI ET AL. 2002 (section along yellow dashes in map).
 SFT - Sava-Fella Thrust